jakeprice-me/tech-notes/content/install-fedora-on-raspberry-pi.md

 title: Install Fedora on Raspberry Pi
 type: tech-note
 ---

+> [!warning]
+> I've abandoned running Fedora on my Raspberry Pi's.
+Even on a 4B, for me it just runs slow, takes significantly longer to start up, and often fails to even boot on initial setup.
+I've gone back to Raspberry Pi OS (Lite), which always works and runs really well.

 Here's how to download an install Fedora to a Raspberry Pi, from a Fedora device.